- Spike Jonze

 - Release Date

 Though he acts out, Max isn’t a bad kid.
-After he trashes his sister’s room in anger, out of regret he brings his mother in there to show her what he’s done.
+After he trashes his sister’s room in anger, he brings his mother in there to show her what he’s done out of regret.
 Donning his full-body wolf suit, he takes to growling and acting all-important, because behaving like an animal is easier than trying to understand the complex emotions he’s feeling.
 During a struggle with his mother, he bites her, and when she yells at him, he runs away from home.
 He escapes into the woods and comes upon a boat.
 In it, he sails across the sea until he arrives at an island inhabited by massive creatures covered in fur and feathers, each with large claws or sharp beaks or pointy talons.
 These are the Wild Things.

 Jonze engages in playtime as much as he reflects on the more affecting themes of youthful despair, using the joy of the one to peel away the unfortunate veracity of the other.
 Carol eventually questions why Max, as King, cannot convince KW to stay in the group, to perpetually maintain their fun times and togetherness.
 He doesn’t understand why the family can’t remain in its whole form forever.
 Carol doesn’t grasp that life isn’t always fair and things don’t always work out the way you want them to.
 He reacts by rejecting Max as King and wanting to destroy the home they’ve built.
 And without drawing an obvious parallel to Max’s home life, there’s implied relativity between the two worlds, and the two characters, that’s never dwelled upon within the impressionistic presentation.
 But it’s there for the viewer to discover.